tmuchlissin/tmuchlissin/README.md

 I build real-world AI systems from data pipelines to intelligent applications with a focus on solving practical problems, not just experiments.

-At Quisin Labs, I learn by building and experimenting with production-like systems, particularly in LLMs, AI agents, and data-driven applications.

 Along the way:

 - Built end-to-end WhatsApp AI chatbots integrated with CRM systems for real business use cases